robleroni/Puerro/huerto/01/README.md

 We decided to use the bundler _rollupjs_ to allow us to develop locally without the use of a web server.

 For the actual testing, there are again many different tools available to support the process.
-These are for our usage as well to powerfull and only make the testing more complicating.
+These are for our usage as well to powerful and only make the testing more complicating.
 That is why we decided to write our own [testing utility](../../puerro/util/test.js).

-Basically, we just need a way to compare two values for equality, report the result and give some detailes information in case of failure.
+Basically, we just need a way to compare two values for equality, report the result and give some detail information in case of failure.
 Most of our tests will run in the browser and are using the DOM.
-With this testing utility, We are using the executal context of the tests simulatnisly for the final report.
+With this testing utility, we are using the executional context of the tests simultaneously for the final report.

-This also brings the advantage of being able to run the tests with a desired browsers and check if it still works.
+This also brings the advantage of being able to run the tests with a desired browser and check if it still works.

 A usage example => [here](../../research/testability)